There are still bugs

 KNOWN_BUGS document has a sibling document known as

-Issues that are filed or reported that aren't really bugs but more missing features or ideas for future improvements and so on are marked as 'enhancement' or 'feature-request' and will be added to the
+Issues that are filed or reported that are not really bugs but more missing features or ideas for future improvements and so on are marked as 'enhancement' or 'feature-request' and will be added to the

 TODO document and the issues are closed.
-We don't keep TODO items open in the issue tracker.
+We do not keep TODO items open in the issue tracker.

 If an issue is rather a bug and not a missing feature or functionality, it is listed in